CreatorStefann/Romanian-Pseudocode-Interpreter/README.md

 # Romanian-Pseudocode-Interpreter

-This is an interpreter for a pseudocode language in Romanian, inspired by *Crafting Interpreters* by Robert Nystrom.
+This is an interpreter for a pseudocode language in Romanian.
 The implementation is done in Java, using a tree-walk interpreter.

 ## Features
 - **Lexing & Parsing** – Tokenization and Abstract Syntax Tree (AST) construction.
 - **Tree-Walk Interpretation** – Executes code directly from the AST.
-- **Dynamic Typing** – Supports numbers, strings, booleans, and `nothing`.
+- **Dynamic Typing** – Supports numbers, strings, booleans, and null.
-- **Control Structures** – Implements `if`, `else`, `while`, and `for each`.
+- **Control Structures** – Implements `if`, `else`, `while`, and `for`.
 - **Functions & Variables** – Supports user-defined functions and global variables.
 - **Error Handling** – Detects and displays clear messages for syntax and runtime errors.